 The Government has spent over £450 million on improving physical education and sport in primary schools over the last 3 academic years.
 The aim of the funding is to improve the Physical Education (PE) and Sports programs offered by primary schools and is provided jointly by various governmental departments including Education, Health and Culture and Media and Sport.
 Funding for schools is calculated by the number of children in years 1 to 6.
-All schools with seventeen or more primary-aged pupils will receive a lump sum of £8000 plus a premium of £5 per pupil.
-Smaller schools will receive the sum of £500 per pupil.
-A typical primary school with 250 primary aged pupils would receive £9,250 per year.
+Last year all schools with seventeen or more primary-aged pupils received a lump sum of £8000 plus a premium of £5 per pupil.
+However, this year this has doubled and Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
 Schools are free to pool resources to ensure the greatest impact.
 The Sports premium is ‘ring fenced’ which means it can only be spent specifically on PE and sport within the school and must be used to increase the breadth of PE and sports provision and increase participation in PE and sport generally.

 From September 2013 schools have been held to account for how they spend their additional ‘ring fenced’ funding.
 Ofsted have strengthened the coverage of PE and Sport within the Inspectors handbook and supporting guidance so that both schools and inspectors know how sports and PE will be assessed as part of the school’s overall provision.